JATOS/JATOS-Blog/_posts/2018-10-23-Proof-Of-Preregistration-Via-Cryptographic-Hash.md

 What _Matan_ additionally suggests is to use this hash as an input to the calculations you might do in your experiment (e.g. as a seed for a random function).
 You can get the hash from the Study Log but there is also a `jatos.js` variable `jatos.studyProperties.descriptionHash` if you want to use it directly in your study's JavaScript.

 Now you have a happens-before relationship between your _Description_ and your result data.

+EDIT (December 2018):  See the [published article introducing cryptographic preregistration](https://rdcu.be/bdbES) at the European Journal of Neuroscience.
+(Mazor, M., Mazor, N., & Mukamel, R. (2018).
+A novel tool for time‐locking study plans to results)